i-christian/school_management_system/deployment.md

 * Have a remote server ready and available.
 * Configure the DNS records of your domain to point to the IP of the server you just created.
-* Configure a wildcard subdomain for your domain, so that you can have multiple subdomains for different services, e.g. `*.fastapi-project.example.com`.
-This will be useful for accessing different components, like `traefik.fastapi-project.example.com`, `adminer.fastapi-project.example.com`, etc. And also for `staging`, like `staging.fastapi-project.example.com`, `staging.adminer.fastapi-project.example.com`, etc.
+* Configure a wildcard subdomain for your domain, so that you can have multiple subdomains for different services, e.g. `*.domain-name`.
+This will be useful for accessing different components, like `traefik.domain-name`, `adminer.domain-name`, etc.

 * Install and configure [Docker](https://docs.docker.com/engine/install/) on the remote server (Docker Engine, not Docker Desktop).

 ## Public Traefik